 The basic AVA stable coin transaction, implemented via the marketplace, involves additional steps that show the underlying mechanism of price stabilization:

 In this example, both the buyer of the stable coin (AVAS) and the hedging counterparty deposit 0.01ETH or $1 collateral and enter into the time-limited contract.
 The contract transfers Ether collateral from one party to the other in order to maintain the value of the AVAS at $1.
 The hedge counterparty value AVAH will depend on the price of Ether in dollars at the expiration of the contract, for example one week.
-Without taking into account transaction costs (gas) the transfer amounts are expressed by simple formulas: — below E0 is the price of 1 ETH in USD in the beginning of the hedge, at the end of the hedge, and AVAS and AVAH are prices of AVA coins in USD.
+Without taking into account transaction costs (gas) the transfer amounts are expressed by simple formulas: — below E0 is the price of 1 ETH in USD in the beginning of the hedge, E at the end of the hedge, and AVAS and AVAH are prices of AVA coins in USD.
 The price of AVAS is maintained at $1 via the following identity:

 AVAS=1=E/E = E(1/E0+(1/E-1/E0)),